 STEP 2 - Book your Meeting [10 mins]

 Now you’re ready, book the proposal meeting.
 Committing to a date will force you to do what you need to do to make this work.
 A wise man once said, if you're not slightly embarrassed when you launch something new, you've spent too long working on it.

 STEP 3 - Practice on a Friend [30 mins]

-Once your proposal meeting is booked, watch through the ‘how to use the proposal tool like a pro’ video and practice a run through on a colleague, friend, or family member to increase your confidence further.
+Once your proposal meeting is booked, watch through the ‘how to create a proposal’ video and practice a run through on a colleague, friend, or family member to increase your confidence further.

 STEP 4 - Go for It